 Altmetric has further guidance on how to interpret the Altmetric Donut and other data they provide as well as some tips for using the information to improve your visibility effectively.

-Overton is used by researchers to study the dynamics of real world policymaking and also to track the impact of their own work on policy.
+Overton is used by researchers to study the dynamics of real world policymaking, and also tracks the impact of researchers' own work on policy.

 You can find more information about using Overton from the Research and Enterprise Office, including how to set up an account and further training and support.